 This cute little guy is a grade gelding with a big white face!
 He is only 10 and is very well trained.
 He is our “step up” horse for students who are ready to expand their skills.
 He looks good in an English or Western saddle.

 Diamonds is a 25-year-old registered Hanoverian Mare.
 She is classically trained as a dressage horse and hunter/jumper.
 She was donated to Horses4Heroes by her loving owner, who is not physically able to ride her any longer.
 She is an advanced horse for advanced riders.

 A half-brother to #Pennysaved, Westley also was born in 2013 at a Horses4Heroes facility.
 His mother is an own daughter of Tee J Whippett.
 Penny and Westley have different moms but have the same “Baby Daddy.”
 They are well bred babies and in training to be able to participate in our programs and activities.
 Thanks to Horses4Heroes, their moms were saved from slaughter and the babies are safe and out of harm’s way.

 These two brothers, 7 and 5, are full-grown miniature horses.
 They were donated to Horse4Heroes.
 Bravo was a therapy horse, working with wheel-chair bound patients and little brother Roger can be a spoiled brat, at times.

-These three miniature horses, all about 8, were donated.
+These two miniature horses were donated to Horses4Heroes.
 One of them can pull a cart.
 Prince is a stallion!
-Our five miniatures are used to teach our students as young as 2 how to halter a horse, groom and lead.
+Our four miniatures are used to teach our students as young as 2 how to halter a horse, groom and lead.
 They also are used extensively in our wellness/life skills workshop, Ride2Recover, Back in the Saddle and 8.9.10: Ride2Win.